kwhitley/wedding-site/src/routes/travel-and-accomodations/+page.md

 806 Main Street
 Houston, Texas 77002
 713.237.1111

-$259 per night
-HOW TO BOOK: You may book online [here](https://www.marriott.com/events/start.mi?id=1675203407578&key=GRP) or by calling and requesting a room in the Whitley & Housinger September 2023 block.
+HOW TO BOOK: You may book online [here](https://www.marriott.com/en-us/hotels/houdj-jw-marriott-houston-downtown/overview/) or by calling and requesting a room.

-Please book as soon as you can, but no later than August 1, 2023.
+The deadline to book in our wedding block has passed, but there are still rooms available at the hotel!

 ### [Magnolia Hotel](https://www.marriott.com/en-us/hotels/houmg-magnolia-hotel-houston-a-tribute-portfolio-hotel/overview/)
 1100 Texas Avenue
 Houston, Texas 77002
 713.221.0011

-$175 per night
-HOW TO BOOK: You may book online [here](https://www.marriott.com/events/start.mi?id=1677007028502&key=GRP) or by calling and requesting a room in the Housinger & Whitley Wedding block.
+HOW TO BOOK: You may book online [here](https://www.magnoliahotels.com/houston/) or by calling and requesting a room.

-Please book as soon as you can, but no later than August 18, 2023.
+The deadline to book in our wedding block has passed, but there are still rooms available at the hotel!

 **For the Hilton folks:
 **